FACTBOX-U.S. energy companies slash jobs as oil prices weaken

-Baker Hughes Inc have turned out to be steeper than expected as crude prices
+and Baker Hughes Inc have turned out to be steeper than expected

-hold at about $50 levels, a 57 percent drop from June last year.
+as crude prices hold below $50 levels, a 40 percent drop from June last year.

 Halliburton said in April it would cut 9,000 jobs, while Baker Hughes said it